dlang-tour/core/public/content/en/basics.md

 ## {SourceCode}

+import std.stdio;

+struct FibonacciRange
+{
+    @property empty() const
+    {
+        // So when does the Fibonacci sequence
+        // end?!
+    }

+    void popFront()
+    {
+    }

+    int front()
+    {
+    }
+}

+void main() {
+    import std.range: take;
+    import std.array: array;

+    // Let's test this FibonacciRange!
+    FibonacciRange fib;

+    // The magic function take creates another range which
+    // just will return N elements at maximum.
+This range
+    // is _lazy_ and just touches the original range
+    // if actually needed (iteration)!
+    auto fib10 = take(fib, 10);

+    // But we do want to touch all elements and convert
+    // the range to an array of integers. int[] the10Fibs = array(fib10);

+    writeln("Your first 10 Fibonacci numbers: ", the10Fibs);
+    assert(the10Fibs == [1, 1, 2, 3, 5, 8, 13, 21, 34, 55]);
+}

 # Associative Arrays

-D has builtin *associative arrays* also known as hash maps.
+D has built-in *associative arrays* also known as hash maps.
-An associative arry with a key type of `int` and a value type of `string` is declared as follows:
+An associative arrqy with a key type of `int` and a value type of `string` is declared as follows:

     int[string] arr;